-Seton Hall faculty are regularly featured in national and international media outlets for their academic expertise and ground-breaking research in a wide variety of subjects, including business, diplomacy and international relations, theology, education, science, arts and humanities, communication, law, healthcare, government and politics.
+Seton Hall faculty are regularly featured in national and international media outlets for their academic expertise and ground-breaking research.
+Below is a sampling of recent media coverage.

 Higher Educational finance expert Robert Kelchen analyzes new federal figures around student debt for those 50 plus.

 Robert Kelchen discusses issues around federal and state policies designed to encourage higher education accountability.

 Edmund Adjapong, assistant professor in the Department of Educational Studies, has focused his research and classroom practices on using hip-hop to engage students in STEM.

 Robert Kelchen analyzes Pell Grant recipients and graduation rates.